-3.6.1 Correction of temperature dependence of the FHF05 series with Φ the heat flux in W/m2, U the sensor voltage output in V, S the sensitivity in $V/(W/m^2)$ at 20 °C and T{sensor} the sensor temperature.
+To correct for the temperature dependence of the sensitivity, use the following measurement function with Φ the heat flux in W/m2, U the FHF05 series voltage output in V, S the sensitivity in V/(W/m2) at 20 °C and T the FHF05 temperature.
+The coefficient of 0.002 or 0.2 [%/K] is the best estimate Hukseflux currently has of the temperature dependence of sensitivity.